Azure/azure-rest-api-specs/specification/changesafety/resource-manager/readme.md

-# Microsoft.ChangeSafety/ChangeControl
+# ChangeControl

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Microsoft.ChangeSafety/ChangeControl.
+This is the AutoRest configuration file for ChangeControl.

 ## Getting Started